tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 Save the output of this example for future reference.

+> [!IMPORTANT]
+> The flash script will try to autodiscover STLink interface.
+However, if you have multiple STLinks connected to your computer, it can fail.
+In that case, provide a serial number of the STLink you want to use as a second argument to the flash script: `./flash.sh build/lt_ex_show_chip_id_and_fwver.elf <serial_number>`.

 ### Update Internal Firmware
 After trying out communication and noting CHIP ID and firmware versions using the first example, upgrade TROPIC01's internal firmware, as newer versions fix bugs and ensure compatibility with the latest Libtropic SDK.